sympy/sympy/doc/src/tutorial/codegen.rst

        |
     code printers

 Autowrap uses codegen, and codegen uses the code printers.
 Autowrap does
 everything: it lets you go from SymPy expression to numerical function in the same Python process in one step. codegen is actual code generation, i.e., to compile and use later, or to include in some larger project.

-The code printers translate the SymPy objects into actual code, like abs(x) -> fabs(x) (for C).
+The code printers translate the SymPy objects into actual code, like ``abs(x) -> fabs(x)`` (for C).

 The code printers don't print optimal code in many cases.
 An example of this is powers in C. ``x**2`` prints as ``pow(x, 2)`` instead of ``x*x``.
 Other optimizations (like mathematical simplifications) should happen before the code printers.

-cse is not applied anywhere in this chain.
+:py:func:`sympy.cse` is not applied anywhere in this chain.
 It ideally happens at the codegen level, or somewhere above it.

 We will iterate through the levels, bottom up.